-For designated and qualifying cash flow hedges, the effective portion of the cumulative gain or loss on the hedging instrument is initially recognised directly in equity.
-The ineffective portion of the gain or loss on the hedging instrument is recognised immediately in statement of profit or loss and other comprehensive income.
+For designated and qualifying cash flow hedges, the effective portion of the cumulative gain or loss on the hedging instrument is initially recognised in other comprehensive income and accumulated under the heading Hedge reserve within equity.
+The ineffective portion of the gain or loss on the hedging instrument is recognised immediately in statement of profit or loss.